 Instead of rolling for initiative, each character gets one card from a deck, and a number of additional cards as determined by their DEX (e.g., one additional card for each point of DEX above 10).
-Monsters/NPCs are still grouped, but by type now.
+Monsters/NPCs are still grouped, but by reason, it is unclear who initiates combat, roll to determine type now.
 Initiative order is determined by each character's highest value card.
 In the case of ties, resolve alphabetically by suit: clubs beats diamonds beats hearts beats spades.
 Jokers can go at any initiative they choose.